 #5: Imperial Towers are the name for six lighthouses built in the 1850’s, four locations being on the Bay – at Griffith, Nottawasaga, Christian and Cove Islands plus two others on Lake Huron.
-Constructed mainly of thick white washed limestone, these 85’H towers played a critical role in creating safer commercial shipping routes during the late 19th and early 20th centuries.
+Constructed mainly of thick white washed limestone, these 85’H towers (except Christian which is 55’) played a critical role in creating safer commercial shipping routes during the late 19th and early 20th centuries.

-#7: Current home to the oldest and last remaining Edwardian passenger steamship in the world – the beautiful SS Keewatin built in 1907 which resides in Port McNicoll.
-This month marks the 10th year anniversary of her return home to Georgian Bay from Michigan.
-There are many of us boaters who remember that day well, meeting her at Giants Tomb and following her grand entrance into the port!
+June 23, 2022 marked the 10th year anniversary of her return home to Georgian Bay from Michigan.
+There are many of us boaters who remember that day well, meeting her at Giants Tomb and following her as she made her grand entrance into port!

 #8: The Bay is well known for her shipwrecks, many well preserved due to the fresh cold water.
 In 2018 an intact 1927 Chevy Coupe was discovered in the hull of the Manasoo, a ship that went down in 1928 north of Owen Sound.
 Oddly enough, they claim this ship wreck was caused by cows…here is a link to further info with pictures:

-#9: Camp Kitchikewana on Beausoleil Island is over 100 years old and I know that cause my Grandma went there as a kid and hopefully it continues for another 100!
-Nothing beats an outdoor education as a kid.
+#9: YMCA Camp Kitchikewana on Beausoleil Island is over 100 years old and I know that cause my Grandma went there as a kid and hopefully it continues for another 100!
+Nothing beats an outdoor education as a kid!